zhanghao-njmu/SCP/README.md

 SCP provides a comprehensive set of tools for single cell data processing and downstream analysis.

-The package includes facilities for:
+The package includes the following facilities:

 -   Integrated single cell quality control methods.
 -   Pipelines embedded with multiple methods for normalization, feature